 While I’m a big fan of allotting time and effort to improving your trading strategies, I also believe that too much trading could do you more harm than good.
-For one, few people are able to sustain the level of focus needed to trade for hours upon hours a day, everyday; fatigue will set in.
-Forcing yourself to analyze the markets and making more trades when you’re not completely focused, could cost you some of your carefully planned trades.
+For one, few people are able to sustain the level of focus needed to trade forex for hours upon hours a day, everyday; mental fatigue will set in.
+Forcing yourself to analyze the currency markets and making more trades when you’re not completely focused could cost you some of your carefully planned trades.

 On top of that, working long hours can be bad for your health.
 Studies have shown that chronic stress (the type that can be caused by excessive work hours) can lead to heart disease.
 Now, you wouldn’t want that, right?
 What’s the point of all that hard work and long hours if you won’t be able to enjoy the fruits of your labor?

 Having life outside of trading also reminds you that trading is a profession.
 This can help you become more emotionally-detached to the outcome of your trades, which is important for making good trading decisions.

 Specific to many forex traders, achieving a work-life balance is especially difficult.
 Unlike stock trading, almost ALL major news can affect currencies.
 It’s hard not to discuss the constant rain in the U.K. without wondering how much it will affect retail sales.
 Suddenly you may find yourself checking your open position on GBP/USD at 4 o’ clock in the morning!

 Work-life balance can also get out of whack for those who set up their office at home.
 The convenience of being able to take naps in your comfortable bed whenever you like can be a challenge.
 Some days you’ll be fighting the urge to take break from the markets knowing that it is open 24/7, and other days you’ll be doing all you can to ignore that alarm clock to spend another 5, 10, or 55 minutes in that cozy bed of yours.

 Achieving a work-life balance might be difficult, but it’s certainly not impossible.
 Here’s how you can get started.